OakCityLabs/Endpoint/README.md

 We built the Endpoint library after watching the "Tiny Networking Library" episodes of the wonderful video series [SwiftTalk](https://talk.objc.io) from the folks at [objc.io](https://www.objc.io).

-The main goal of the library is to provide an abstraction to represent a remote API endpoint.
+The main goal of the library is to represent a remote API endpoint.
 The Endpoint object contains everything you need to know to make a request to an API endpoint and how to parse the results.

 Separating out the endpoint definition and parsing functionality makes unit testing much easier.
-You can define paramters for an endpoint and check the generated URL agains known values.
-Likewise, you can use known test data to excercise the parsing routine and validate the output.
+You can define parameters for an endpoint and check the generated URL agains known values.
+Likewise, you can use known test data to exercise the parsing routine and validate the output.
 Unit testing network code can be tricky, but by moving the parsing code into a separate object, we remove the networking aspect and drastically simplify the unit testing.

 Breaking endpoints out into separate objects is also great for the organization of our projects.
 The tendency is to put endpoint handling into a massive and ever-increasing network controller, where you add a method for each new endpoint.
 Even with a simple project, you quickly wind up with a giant monolithic controller that hard to read and maintain.
 Moving to the endpoint model, everything becomes simple.
-The network controller only has to be concerned with retreiving data from the network and handling communication (HTTP) errors.
-The endpoint objects can be organized naturally, making factory methods in an extenion to their associated object type, for example.
+The network controller only has to retrieve data from the network and handle communication (HTTP) errors.
+You can organize the endpoint objects naturally, for example, making factory methods in an extension to their associated object type.

 We also include an EndpointController object that handles making network requests with Endpoints.
-EndpointController uses URLSession to retrieve Endpoint data and perform error checking.
+EndpointController uses URLSession to retrieve Endpoint data and check for errors.

 ## Usage